 Like lodging, food was significantly cheaper in Southeast Asia, India/Nepal, and Eastern/Central Europe.
 And this is even more amazing when we look at the next chart:

 In Southeast Asia and India/Nepal, we dined out for every meal.
-We didn’t cook a single meal ourselves, one because we stayed at hotels that didn’t have kitchens, two because we didn’t trust purchasing raw food in these regions, and three, the restaurants were so cheap, and delicious too!
+We didn’t cook a single meal ourselves, one because we stayed at hotels that didn’t have kitchens, two because we didn’t trust purchasing raw food in these regions, and three, the restaurants were so cheap, and delicious!

-Note that the Cook Vs Dine Out graph only covers lunch and dinner.
-With few exceptions (New York bagels, Irish breakfasts, most of our stay in India) we dined in for every breakfast we had.
+Note that our Cook Vs Dine Out graph only covers lunch and dinner.
+With a few exceptions (New York bagels, Irish breakfasts, most of our stay in India) we dined in for every breakfast we had.

 Traveling from one region to another were some of the largest expenses in our year of travel.
 This is especially true because we made two more of these trips than we needed to.
 To explain: we traveled from Los Angeles east to New Zealand, then turned west and went back to Los Angeles.
 We didn’t go the shorter route, traveling around the world in the east or west direction, because it didn’t work with the seasons.
 To put it simply, we traveled to avoid winter and monsoon season.